- Forty-two percent of women and girls with autism received at least one misdiagnosis before securing an autism diagnosis, one survey found.

 “I’ve been through quite a long journey, being given about 10 mental health diagnoses along the way.
 It was getting to that point where it felt like I was caught in the middle of a guessing game.
 I kept coming up against the same response of, ‘We don’t really understand—let’s keep throwing labels and see what sticks.'”

-A survey conducted in the United Kingdom by The National Autistic Society found that compared to males, women and girls are more likely to be misdiagnosed, with 42 percent of females diagnosed with a mental disorder other than autism when being assessed, as opposed to 30 percent of males.
+A survey conducted in the United Kingdom by The National Autistic Society found that compared to males, women and girls were more likely to be misdiagnosed, with 42 percent of females diagnosed with a mental disorder other than autism when first being assessed, as opposed to 30 percent of males.

 There is no clear explanation as to why women with autism are often misdiagnosed.
 Child psychiatrist Meng-Chuan Lai, a clinician-scientist at the Centre for Addiction and Mental Health, says that while there is a range of different reasons why women receive a diagnosis of ASD later in life, one possibility is that autism characteristics aren’t so evident in females: “Girls and women may be more able to master ‘camouflaging,' so ‘typical’ autistic characteristics could be masked when they learn social skills.”